XistGG/DiscordGameSample/README.md

 - Update the SDK to the latest (see [Updating Discord GameSDK](#updating-discord-gamesdk))
 - Copy the entire `Plugins/DiscordGame` folder into your project
 - Add `DiscordGame` to `PublicDependencyModuleNames` in your `Build.cs`
-- Create your own Custom Discord Game Subsystem, using `UCustomDiscordGameSubsystem` { [h](./Source/DiscordGameSample/CustomDiscordGameSubsystem.h)
+- Create your own Custom `DiscordGame`-derived Subsystem
+  - Use `UCustomDiscordGameSubsystem`
+  { [h](./Source/DiscordGameSample/CustomDiscordGameSubsystem.h)
   | [cpp](./Source/DiscordGameSample/CustomDiscordGameSubsystem.cpp)
-  } as an example starting point
+  } as a starting point *(replace it with your own subsystem)*
 - Add whatever gameplay hooks you want, you're now online with Discord!

 ## Updating Discord GameSDK